dimitrov8/SoftUni/CSharp-Advanced/OOP-CSharp-June-2023/README.md

 - **Exceptions and Error Handling**: Explored practical approaches to handling exceptions and errors, ensuring robust and error-tolerant code.

+- **Debugging Techniques**: Explored effective debugging techniques for identifying and resolving issues in software development.

 - **SOLID**: Understood and applied SOLID principles for object-oriented design, fostering maintainability and scalability in software projects.

 - **Reflection and Attributes**: Learned about reflection and attributes, exploring ways to inspect and interact with metadata in C#.